-Anatomy, function, definition of the vomer.
+Anatomy, function and location of the vomer.

 Hi there!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the vomer bone.
 The vomer is a singular bone that runs vertically within the nasal cavity separating the left and right sides.
 When the skull is completely assembled, it can only be seen through the nasal orifice anteriorly.
 This cranial structure runs caudally in an anterior and inferior direction so that from a lateral point of view, it looks like a diagonal rectangle, more commonly known as a plough.
 The entire bone is ossified by means of the intramembranous pathway.